deepmodeling/tbplas/doc/source/tutorial/prim_complex.rst

 * apply_pbc
 * remove_orbital
 * remove_hopping
-* trim_prim_cell
+* trim
 * spiral_prim_cell
 * make_hetero_layer
 * merge_prim_cell

-:func:`.reshape_prim_cell` reshapes the primitive cell to new lattice vectors. :func:`.extend_prim_cell` replicates the primitive cell along :math:`a`, :math:`b`, and :math:`c`` directions. :func:`.apply_pbc` makes a periodic primitive cell non-periodic by removing hopping terms to neighbouring cells along given directions.
+:func:`.reshape_prim_cell` reshapes the primitive cell to new lattice vectors. :func:`.extend_prim_cell` replicates the primitive cell along :math:`a`, :math:`b`, and :math:`c`` directions. :func:`apply_pbc` is a method of the :class:`PrimitiveCell` class, and makes a periodic primitive cell non-periodic by removing hopping terms to neighbouring cells along given directions.
 We will show the usage of these functions by constructing graphene nano-ribbon with armchair and zigzag edges from the primitive cell.

-:func:`remove_orbital` and :func:`remove_hopping` are all methods of the :class:`PrimitiveCell` class, and remove an orbital or hopping term from the primitive cell, respectively.
-Dangling orbitals and hopping terms may remain in the cell after the removal, and can be trimmed with the :func:`.trim_prim_cell` function.
+:func:`remove_orbital` and :func:`remove_hopping` are also methods of the :class:`PrimitiveCell` class, and remove an orbital or hopping term from the primitive cell, respectively.
+Dangling orbitals and hopping terms may remain in the cell after the removal, and can be trimmed with the :func:`trim` method.
 We will show the usage of these functions by constructing a large graphene cell with vacancies.

 :func:`.spiral_prim_cell`, :func:`.make_hetero_layer` and :func:`.merge_prim_cell` are functions specially
 designed for building hetero-structures.
 Their usage will be discussed in :ref:`hetero_model`.